115 Deep Questions To Ask Your Friends

 There are some friends you have known for a lifetime and others you have just met.
-Some may be considered close to you as a family; they feel like your brother, sister, or cousin.
-Others you see potential in – maybe with these friendships, you need time to nurture and grow..
+Some may be considered as close to you as a family; they feel like your brother, sister, or cousin.
+Others you see potential in – maybe with these friendships, you need time to nurture and grow.

-The friendships that you keep helps ease the stress of other aspects of life.
+The friendships that you keep can help ease the stress of other aspects of life.
 Friends can get you through a day of work and a lot of other stressful periods in life.
-They can help you get through a future and previous relationship: the start, the middle, and the end.
+They can help you navigate and process a future and previous relationship.
 And while friends are great to backboard against for ideas and life advice, if you need someone to talk to about your relationships, you can also seek professional help.

 How To Get To Know Someone

-Asking deep questions can be very instrumental in enhancing your existing relationships to grow and build new ones.
-Also, knowing which deep questions to ask is more like a secret weapon, especially in social situations.
+Asking deep questions can be very instrumental in enhancing your existing relationships or growing and building new ones.
+Also, knowing which deep questions to ask is a lot like a secret weapon, especially in social situations.
 You can choose to memorize some of your favorites or have a list of deep questions to ask on your phone, and you pull them out whenever the need arises.
-That way, you will rarely be at a loss for words in your relationships or any gathering you find yourself.
+That way, you may rarely be at a loss for words in your relationships or any gathering where you find yourself.

 Close Friendships: Is There Anything Left To Ask?